 That's the thing: the best site architecture and a perfect silo won’t stick when you aim too high for the domain capabilities.
 Today you will learn how to set achievable goals and deal with keywords that are out of your reach.
 At least for now!

 Domains are called "strong" thanks to two main factors: their backlinks profile and overall visibility in search results.
-Those strong domains and their high authority pages are your worst enemies when you compete for a keyword.
+Those strong domains and their high authority pages are your worst enemies when you compete for a particular keyword when the keyword difficulty metric is high.

 When you have backlinks and rank high in thousands of SERPs, Google likes you more.
 It will even give some slack for difficult keywords and rank not-so-well-optimized content.
 Small website owners very often pour their hearts and souls into content that overall delivers better value.
 But they may never get to the top ten anyway.